Home

 Thus the pearl is the Supreme Treasure of patriarchal traditions, and yet owes its sacredness to the original faith of Our Mother God.

-In India, where the worship of the Supreme Mother is still practised, the pearl is associated with both the Mother and the daughter-aspect of Dea, known in India as Bala (see Our Page on Sri Lalitha).
+In India, where the worship of the Supreme Mother is still practised, the pearl is associated with both the Mother and the Daughter-aspect of Dea, known in India as Bala (see our page on Sri Lalitha).

 Pearl mala beads in the form of a necklace are thus perfect for the devotee of our Mother God and for the Filianist or Daughter-devotee.
 They can be worn as a simple but beautiful jewellery item, even in circumstances where one may not wish to advertise one's religion, but which confers blessing upon the devotee.
 And they can also be used for invoking or chanting the Holy Names of Dea.